A Review of Poker Heat

 You earn points by winning hands.
 I am not sure how the game calculates how many points you earn from each hand.
-I get way more points when I go all.
+You get way more points when you go all.
 I also get more points by playing at higher poker stakes.

 I love leagues as it gives me a reason to play poker often.
-I also like competing against other players.
-I like that the game shows off when I am in a high league.
+The game shows your league status when you are in the top leagues.